-With three notable exceptions…
+With 7 notable exceptions…

-First, we find no mention of probiotics, friendly bacteria applied to the surface of the kibble after processing to help with digestion.
+In addition, we find no mention of probiotics, friendly bacteria applied to the surface of the kibble after processing to help with digestion.

-Next, the minerals listed here do not appear to be chelated.
+We also note that the minerals listed here do not appear to be chelated.
 And that can make them more difficult to absorb.
-Non-chelated minerals are usually associated with lower quality dog foods.
+Chelated minerals are usually associated with higher quality dog foods.